Presidential Commission on Academic Priorities in the Arts and Sciences records (Marcus Report), 1967-1987

 Summary

-The collection consists of the records of the Presidential Commission in preparation of their final 1979 report also known as the Marcus Report (Steven Marcus, Chair).
+The collection consists of the records of the Presidential Commission in preparation of their December 1979 report also known as the Marcus Report (Steven Marcus, Chair).
 It also includes materials related to the Priorities Planning Conferences (1974-1975).

 • Series I: Priorities Planning Conferences and the Dean's Planning Group records, 1974-1978